Baccarat: All About the Baccarat Game

 Alex Vasile has an iGaming background with over five years working in Support and Account / VIP management.
 He is also an experienced writer covering topics related to gambling legislation and jurisdictions, casino bonuses and wagering requirements and casino games rules.

-, | Updated: September 30, 2024
+, | Updated: September 24, 2025

 Although the origin of baccarat is still a widely disputed topic among historians, many experts believe it started somewhere in Italy in the 15th century and was gradually popularized in France.
-In the 19th century, the game was mainly played by French aristocrats and until recently, it was available only at the high-roller tables.
+In the 19th century, the game was mainly played by French aristocrats, and until recently, it was available only at high-roller tables.
 With the rise of the Internet and the development of web-based casinos, however, baccarat became much more affordable and accessible.
 Today, online players can enjoy different variations of instant-play and downloadable baccarat, as well as live dealer and mobile versions of the classic casino game.

 Basic Rules of Baccarat